10 Top-Rated Attractions & Things to Do in Folkestone

 We may earn a commission from affiliate links ()

-Things to see and do in Folkestone are plentiful and include spending time in seafront amusement arcades and pavilions, taking a refreshing stroll along the wide promenade and Harbour Arm, or dining in a restaurant or café in the town's trendy Creative Quarter.
+Fun things to see and do in Folkestone include spending time in seafront amusement arcades and pavilions, taking a refreshing stroll along the wide promenade and Harbour Arm, or dining in a restaurant or café in the town's trendy Creative Quarter.

-And be sure to take a walk through the well-tended parkland extending along the coast — in particular, the popular East Cliff and Warren Country Park with fine views across to France in clear weather.
-Learn about these and other attractions and things to do in Folkestone.
+And be sure to take a walk through the well-tended parkland extending along the coast.
+Some of the most popular walks include East Cliff and Warren Country Park, which offer fine views across to Dover's famous White Cliffs and even as far as France in clear weather.

 Official site: www.creativequarterfolkestone.org.uk